On the Constraints of Galaxy Assembly Bias in Velocity Space: Introduction

 The commonly adopted descriptions of galaxy-halo relation (see \citealt{Wechsler18} for a review), such as the framework of halo occupation distribution (HOD; e.g. \citealt{Berlind03}) and conditional luminosity function (CLF; e.g. \citealt{Yang03}), have been successfully applied to galaxy surveys to infer the relation between galaxy properties and halo mass (e.g. \citealt{vandenBosch03,Zheng04,Zehavi05,Zehavi11,Guo14,XuHJ18}).
 With such modelling, the high precision clustering measurements at small to intermediate scales (i.e., sub-Mpc to tens of Mpc) have the potential to tighten cosmological constraints \citep[e.g.][]{Abazajian05,Zheng07,vandenBosch13,Reid14,Zhai19}.

 The implicit assumption in the above frameworks is that the statistical properties of galaxies inside haloes only depend on halo mass, not on halo environment or halo growth history, partly motivated by the excursion set theory \citep{Bond91}.
-However, it was later discovered (especially with $N$-body simulations) that the clustering of haloes depends on not only halo mass but also halo assembly history, which is termed halo assembly bias \citep[e.g.][]{Sheth04,Gao05} and has been under active investigations \citep[e.g.][]{Paranjape18,Xu18,Han19}.
+However, it was later discovered, through $N$-body simulations \citep[e.g.][]{Sheth04,Gao05} and theoretical study of the statistics of the peaks of Gaussian random fluctuations \citep[e.g.][]{Dalal08}, that the clustering of haloes depends on not only halo mass but also halo assembly history, which is termed halo assembly bias and has been under active investigations \citep[e.g.][]{Paranjape18,Xu18,Han19}.
 If in haloes of fixed mass galaxy properties and halo assembly history are closely connected, the inherited assembly bias from the host haloes would be manifested as effects on galaxy clustering.
 While such galaxy assembly bias, which can be conceptually defined as dependence of galaxy clustering on galaxy properties at fixed halo mass, could enable us to learn more about galaxy formation and evolution, it may introduce possible systematics in cosmological constraints \citep[e.g.][]{Zentner14} or limit the range of clustering data to be used \citep[e.g.][]{McCarthy2019} if not properly accounted for.

 An empirical detection of galaxy assembly bias effect will advance our understanding on galaxy formation and also guide the model development for cosmological constraints with galaxy clustering.
 No definite conclusion has been reached in the search of galaxy assembly bias effect in galaxy survey data.
 Analyses of projected galaxy two-point correlation functions (2PCFs) in the Sloan Digital Sky Survey (SDSS) show no significant evidence of galaxy assembly bias \citep[e.g.][]{Lin16,Vakili19,Zentner19,Salcedo20}.
 The reported strong assembly bias effect in the projected 2PCFs of massive clusters \citep[][]{Miyatake16} appears to be an artefact caused by an insufficient control of projection effects \citep{Zu17}.
 Based on gravitational lensing measurements, \citet{Zu21} find a $\sim 10$ per cent difference in the large scale bias between low stellar mass, low concentration and high stellar mass, high concentration galaxy clusters of the same average mass, and it remains to be investigated how much this difference in bias can be explained by the difference in the cluster mass distribution.
 While \citet{Yuan21} claim the detection of galaxy assembly bias in redshift-space clustering of BOSS CMASS galaxies, it is in contradiction to the result in \citet{Guo15a}.